Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 ## Some people are just dicks
 - [**Ajira's Alchemy Reports**](https://www.nexusmods.com/morrowind/mods/47550) by Danae and Merlord -- randomises the locations of Ajira's stolen alchemy reports.

+## It just makes sense
+- [**Fargoth's Ring Unbarrelled**](https://www.nexusmods.com/morrowind/mods/47224) by Lucevar -- ever thought that your character wouldn't rummage around in a filthy barrel?
+Now the ring is lying on the ground instead - and you can decide whether to keep it or try to find its owner.